 What is your strategy for using digital interaction data to enhance the customer experience?Published: Friday, 5 January 2018 by Joe Cripps, Product Manager

-This leads me to an inevitable conclusion - large numbers of organisations are using ineffective strategies for integrating customer data from multiple sources.
+This leads me to an inevitable conclusion - large numbers of organizations are using ineffective strategies for integrating customer data from multiple sources.
 But what is to blame within their strategy?

 Strategic advice for integrating cross channel data

-Very often organisations get into difficulties because they assume that their existing architecture will be sufficient to perform the complex and specialised data processing tasks I outlined earlier in this post.
+Very often organizations get into difficulties because they assume that their existing architecture will be sufficient to perform the complex and specialized data processing tasks I outlined earlier in this post.
 If you have invested heavily in best-in-class enterprise data management, web analytics, CRM or digital marketing hub solutions, it’s understandable to expect these solutions to do the ‘simple’ job of bringing in and consolidating data from different sources.
-Not only do organisations want to avoid the cost of acquiring additional software, but they are wary of adding further complexity to their enterprise architecture.
+Not only do organizations want to avoid the cost of acquiring additional software, but they are wary of adding further complexity to their enterprise architecture.

 The acid test for your data integration strategy